MS Mediterranean Sky: Protests, failed scrapping, and capsizing (1995–present)

 In 2018, the Berlin-based Graffiti crew 1UP roller-painted their name across the exposed side of the ship, which can be seen on satellites.

 A study was performed in June 2016, analyzing the risk assessment of potential hazardous material leaks from shipwrecks in Greece.
-Led by professors at the University of Athens Nikolaos P. Ventikos, Konstantinos Louzis, Alexandros Koimtzoglou, and Pantelis Delikanidis.
-They determined Mediterranean Sky held a "Reasonably Probable" likelihood of her leaking, causing "significant" to "severe" environmental damage.
+Led by University of Athens professors Nikolaos P. Ventikos, Konstantinos Louzis, Alexandros Koimtzoglou, and Pantelis Delikanidis, it was determined Mediterranean Sky held a "Reasonably Probable" likelihood of her leaking, causing "significant" to "severe" environmental damage.
 In November 2020, what appeared to be oil or fuel began leaking from the ship.

 The capsized wreck caught fire in July 2022.